Catherine Gund, Senior Director

 Laura Pilloni, Office and Projects Manager

 Laura Pilloni has been working on feature-length and short form documentary and narrative film projects such as Front Cover (2015) and Kingdom of Shadows (2015) since 2013.
 Most recently she was an associate producer for the upcoming women and human rights documentary, Home Truth.
 Keeping in line with her work on these impactful films, she was very excited to become part of such an innovative and socially conscious production company when she joined the Aubin Pictures team.
-She is currently the post-production associate producer of two of Aubin Pictures' upcoming documentary projects, Amor Puro Y Duro and A Moving Body.
+She is currently the post-production associate producer of two of Aubin Pictures' upcoming documentary projects, Amor Puro Y Duro and Dispatches from Cleveland.

 Laura graduated summa cum laude from the City College of New York (CCNY) where she received a BFA in Film and Video Production.
 She worked as a tutor and administrative assistant at the CNNY Writing Center for four years.
 She was also a mentor and videographer at Hofstra University's Documenting Diversity program.
 In her spare time, Laura enjoys working as an assistant director on short films, reading, and watching films.